jorenvanhee/jorenvanhee.github.io/_drafts/flex-grow-9999-hack.md

 Imagine a flex container (`display: flex`) with two flex items in a row (`flex-direction: row`).
 Item A on the left, and item B on the right.
 Item A can not grow, so I give it a `flex-grow` value of `0` (the default value).
 Item B has to take up all the remaining space in the container.
 This can be done with `flex-grow: 1`.

 I would like the flex items to be stacked on top of each other when necessary.
-Item B has to jump on the second line, if there's not enough space for it to be at least 20 ems wide.
+Item B has to jump onto the second line, if there's not enough space for it to be at least 20 ems wide.
 Adding `flex-wrap: wrap` to the container and `flex-basis: 20em` to item B does the job.

 {% highlight css %}
 .container {